Lego Indiana Jones 2: The Adventure Continues: Synopsis

-The game is a humorous retelling of the first four Indiana Jones films: Raiders of the Lost Ark, Temple of Doom, The Last Crusade, and Kingdom of the Crystal Skull.
-The game's retellings also differ from the original films.
-For instance, they feature boss battles which are either not present or dissimilar to that which is present in the films.
+Lego Indiana Jones 2 is a humorous retelling of the first four Indiana Jones films: Raiders of the Lost Ark, Temple of Doom, The Last Crusade, and Kingdom of the Crystal Skull.
+The game's retellings differ in several ways from the original films; for instance, they feature boss battles which are either not present or dissimilar to what is present in the films.
 Entrance to the story levels also prompts cutscenes, which explain prior events and lend context to the scene unfolding.

-Because the first game already adapted the first three films, they are not as prominently featured in the sequel, and their stories were heavily modified to include new scenes and omit others.
-As a result, the length to complete the missions for the first three films is much shorter than in the previous game.
-The fourth film, however, is divided into 3 playsets, adding up to a completion length, with regards to the story levels, closer to the real film's.
+Because the original game already adapted the first three films, they are not as prominently featured in the sequel, and their stories were heavily modified to include new scenes and omit others.
+As a result, the length to complete the campaigns for the first three films is much shorter than in the previous game.
+The fourth film, however, is divided into three playsets, adding up to a completion length closer to the film's runtime.